FAQ

 In certain cases, producer status can remain partially with the former legal entity whilst also transferring in part to the new legal entity.
 In such a case, it is the former legal entity that is required to report the change.
 The new legal entity must re-register with the Zentrale Stelle Verpackungsregister (Central Agency Packaging Register – ZSVR).

-When a producer quits placing packaging subject to system participation onto the German market (market exit), they must end their registration.
-This can be accomplished by logging in to LUCID and clicking on 'edit master data' and then on 'terminate registration'.
+When producers quit placing packaging filled with goods on the German market (market exit), they must end their registration.
+This can be accomplished by logging into the LUCID Packaging Register and clicking on 'Edit master data' and then on 'Terminate registration'.
 The registration will end on the date selected (the earliest date is the date of termination).
 The Zentrale Stelle Verpackungsregister (Central Agency Packaging Register – ZSVR) will confirm the end of the registration to the user electronically via an administrative act.
-Producers / initial distributors may only place packaging subject to system participation onto the market if they are properly registered.
-Any party terminating their registration should therefore be certain that they are no longer placing any packaging subject to system participation onto the German market.
+Producers / initial distributors may only place packaging filled with goods on the market if they are properly registered.
+Any party terminating their registration should therefore be certain that they are no longer placing any packaging filled with goods on the German market.

-Registration, data reporting and all the related activities of the Zentrale Stelle Verpackungsregister (Central Agency Packaging Register – ZSVR) are free of charge for producers / initial distributors.
+Registration, data reporting and all the related activities of the Zentrale Stelle Verpackungsregister (Central Agency Packaging Register – ZSVR) are free of charge for producers/initial distributors.
 The ZSVR is financed exclusively by approved systems and sector-specific solutions.
-Independently of this, producers / initial distributors subject to system participation incur the costs of their packaging participating in the selected system, i.e., participation fees for the recovery of packaging.
+Independently of this, producers/initial distributors of packaging subject to system participation incur the costs of their packaging participating in the selected system(s), i.e. participation fees for the recovery and recycling of this packaging.

 06. What data needs to be reported to the ZSVR?